Skip to Content

 Once all of the panels are glued and nailed into place, use that wood filler on the nail holes.
 Caulk will shrink and isn’t sandable, so wood filler or spackling is best for this job.

 After all holes are filled and sanded smooth, I primed the panels.
-It may not be necessary, since the board is primed, but I felt like it was a good idea.
-Plus, with light paint on dark panels, I needed 3 coats of paint anyway.
-I primed my crown molding too.
-It was due for a new paint job.
+I primed my old crown molding too.
+It was due for a new coat of paint too.

 Step Seven

-Next step for this DIY Vaulted Ceiling Makeover, I marked the studs in the ceiling so that I could attach the base board to the ceiling.
+Next up for this DIY Vaulted Tray Ceiling Makeover, I marked the studs in the ceiling so that I could attach the base board to the ceiling.
 Be sure to put those marks where you can still see them once the molding is up.

 Then I marked a straight line, with my spirit level, across the top of the paneling.
 This was my guide for the edge of the base molding along the panels.